haruki-sugarsun/hacky-helper-crx/ARCHITECTURE.md

    - Configuration to specify which bookmark folder is managed by the extension
    - Infrastructure for storing and retrieving bookmarks using Chrome's Bookmarks API

+3. **Side Panel Writer Support**:
+   - Dedicated UI in sidepanel.html for choosing LLM service (Ollama or OpenAI)
+   - Model selection based on the chosen LLM service
+   - Prepared prompts for various document writing scenarios
+   - Abstracted LLM service interface for consistent interaction with different providers
+   - Support for interacting with visible page content

 ## Planned Features

 As documented in DEVPLANS.md: